 Slow your speech down and speak more clearly in order to help your patient.
 Senior citizens may react at a slower pace, so give them a chance to respond.

 Patience is a must for phone operators, especially those interacting with elderly patients and callers.

 Knowing when and how to ask certain questions in order to get valuable information from your patient is important to his/her health and safety.
 Patients don’t always freely offer information unless asked.

-- Reason for call may need to be paraphrased and reconfirmed
+- The reason for the call may need to be paraphrased and reconfirmed.

-- Caller may need to be queried whether they have lingering questions or concerns before ending call
+- The caller may need to be queried whether they have lingering questions or concerns before ending the call

 If you need assistance handling the calls to your medical or doctor's office, consider Dexcomm.
-Dexcomm is HIPAA compliant, can work with your CRM for appointment scheduling, and provide after-hours call answering.
-DIscover how Dexcomm can help your medical practice grow here.
+Dexcomm is HIPAA compliant, can work with your CRM for appointment scheduling and provides after-hours call answering.
+Discover how Dexcomm can help your medical practice grow here.